yulonglim/tp/docs/UserGuide.md

 Example:
 * `select A` Selects the class named `A` from the list of classes.

+### Adding a remark : `remark`

+TeachBook allows you to add remarks for you to remind yourself about the student.

+Format: `remark INDEX r/REMARK`

+Example:
+* `remark 1 r/Contracted COVID-19` add a remark to the student at index one that he has contracted COVID-19.

 ### Setting a grading system : `setGrade`